When he heard the voice, he stood still.

 As they circled the reservoir during their next date, she told him why she was a children’s librarian.
 “There’s something special about children.
 A sort of innocence and guilelessness that you lose as an adult.
 They always see the world with such optimism.
 To them, everything is possible.
 It’s when we grow up that things become impossible.”

-He inhaled the smell of autumn: the singed smell of leaves shriveling up and falling off the trees.
+He inhaled the autumn air.
+The singed smell of leaves shriveling up and falling off the trees filled his nose.
 “Maybe it’s just us becoming more realistic.
 We all have to grow up sometimes, I suppose.”

 “But must we grow into such jaded and ugly creatures?”